filecoin-project/filecoin-plus-large-datasets/README.md

 ## Application flow labels

 The following labels indicate the statues of LDN applications.
 The most recent version of these labels were released on April 15, 2023.
-More comprehensive release notes can be found in [this blog]. (https://medium.com/filecoin-plus/ldn-label-update-part-1-label-consolidation-ae2691c78702)
+More comprehensive release notes can be found in [this blog](https://medium.com/filecoin-plus/ldn-label-update-part-1-label-consolidation-ae2691c78702).

 - **Validated**:
   - The validated label is added to an issue when the parent comment of an LDN application is fully completed and all questions have been answered.